How to Calculate Average Acceleration: A thorough look

 Introduction to Acceleration

 Acceleration, simply put, is the rate at which an object's velocity changes over time.
 Velocity, unlike speed, considers both the magnitude (how fast) and direction of motion.
-Therefore, a change in either speed or direction, or both, constitutes acceleration.
+Because of this, a change in either speed or direction, or both, constitutes acceleration.
 We often talk about average acceleration because an object's acceleration might not be constant throughout its motion.
 Average acceleration provides a single value representing the overall change in velocity over a specific time interval.

 Understanding the Formula for Average Acceleration